 Lower Volga Villages Sheet

 The Lower Volga Village newsletter, the Lower Volga Villages Sheet, is to facilitate family research of Volga Germans by providing information about the lower Volga village area, concentrating on the parishes of Stephan and Galka.
+The Newsletter is no onger produced.

 Research available for the Lower Volga Village area includes census, family charts, and family histories.
 AHSGR's library has extensive information on the Germans that lived in the Volga area.
 AHSGR's bookstore has copies of Igor Pleve's books, Einwanderung in das Volgagebiet, 1764-1767, vols 1-4, for sale.
 The books contain the first settlers lists for the lower Volga village area.